-Many Asian students have chosen Australia’s top notch educational system to advance their studies.
+Many Asian students have chosen Australia’s top-notch educational system to advance their studies.
 Of these, a respectable number comes from Vietnam.
 Part of this is due to the fact that the country is a top provider of government scholarships to Vietnam since 1970.
 The other part is the objective quality of the institutions that offer options for international students.
 If you’re looking to join the trend of your countrymen pursuing studies in the Land Down Under, here’s what you need to know.

 Before You Get To Go

-The first thing that you need to actually get out of the way is you acceptance into an Australian educational institution as this is a critical requirement.
+The first thing that you need to actually get out of the way is your acceptance into an Australian educational institution as this is a critical requirement.
 From there, all you need is health insurance and you can apply for a student visa.
 It costs VND 9,500,000 to acquire but it will last you for five solid years.
 Once you’re there, you can even apply for a permit to work if you prefer having a part time job to alleviate expenses.

 The Flight There

 From the capital of Vietnam, Hanoi, to Australia is a distance of about 6,000 km give or take.
-This translates to travel time of over 8 to 9 hours roughly.
+This translates to a travel time of over 8 to 9 hours roughly.
 That’s assuming that you take a direct flight via Korean Air and are headed to Sydney.
 To get to Canberra via direct flight is significantly longer at 12 hours and 10 minutes.

 The Higher Cost of Living

 It’s important to note that there is a significant gap in the costs of living between Vietnam and Australia.
 On average, prices in Australia are twice as they would be in Vietnam.
 That includes everything from rent to groceries and even affordable meals at a restaurant.
-For example, a one bedroom apartment at a city center will cost you VND 28,000,000 in Australia what would cost only VND 9,000,000 in Vietnam.
-Most critical market books, in fact, are up to twice or thrice the price what you would pay in Vietnam.
+For example, a one-bedroom apartment at a city center will cost you VND 28,000,000 in Australia what would cost only VND 9,000,000 in Vietnam.
+Most critical market books, in fact, are up to twice or thrice the price that you would pay in Vietnam.